Do you want to learn if testosterone replacement therapy causes hair loo or is it a myth? Read further to find out!

 Connecting the Dots: Does taking testosterone cause hair loss?

 The actual reason for baldness or hair loss varies in each patient who is on testosterone replacement therapy; they are not directly related to each other.
-Genetics, DHT, stress is seemed to be the reasons for hair loss.
+Genetics, DHT, and stress are deemed to be the reasons for hair loss.
 So if you opt to take the therapy, don’t panic.
 It is completely safe.